jundalisay/superb/content/en/social/economics/principles/_index.md

 ---
 title: Principles
-subtitle: Economic Superphysics is based on the 4 Laws of Value
+subtitle: Supereconomics cs is based on the 4 Laws of Value
-description: "We list the principles of Economic Superphysics that will lead to solutions"
+description: "We list the principles of Supereconomics that will lead to solutions"
 image: "/covers/principles.png"
 type: "featured"
 youtube: "rVP73TV2X0s"